 Last week I said the two words only the most challenging problems force out of me: “What now?”
 Five previous attempts at part-swapping on the valve in front of me ended in failure.
 I couldn’t consistently get a metal rod in the valve to shift, and none of the usual suspects were causing the issue.
 Add in the pressure of an … [Read more...]

-5 Things Jesus Did That the Modern Church Is Terrible At (And How We Can Fix Each)
+5 Things Jesus Did That the Church Must Improve At

 Fully divine and fully human.
 That combination makes Jesus Christ the most significant Person in history (John 1:14).
 Jesus’ work on the cross and subsequent resurrection proved He was much more than a moral teacher.
 He not only gave the perfect example of how God wants us to live, but He also accomplished what we could … [Read more...]